postsharp/Metalama.Documentation/content/conceptual/aspects/advising/implementing-interfaces.md

 - The accessibility of introduced members is irrelevant.
 - The aspect framework will generate public members unless the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute.IsExplicit> property is set to true.
 In this case, an explicit implementation is created.

-Implementing an interface in a complete dynamic manner, when the interface is not already known by the aspect, is not yet supported.
+Implementing an interface in a completely dynamic manner, when the interface is not already known by the aspect, is not yet supported.

 ## Example: IDisposable